frazierjason/N1mmCommands-TouchPortal/README.md

 #### Custom pages for directly executing radio commands by CAT control

+Sample Radio Adjustment pages are included for ICOM SDR rigs, and for Flex 6000 series rigs.
+The Flex 6000 series rigs are partially based on Kenwood CAT ASCII commands, which could be repurposed and adapted to Kenwood, and other Kenwood style rigs such as Apache.
+The ICOM sample is based on ICOM CI-V and could easily be backported to earlier non-SDR rigs, depending on available features.
+Some older rigs have very little CAT control features, and may not benefit much from CAT control over using the standard N1MM+ controls to reach everything the radio already has to offer.

-IF YOU HAVE A NON-ICOM RIG that accepts CAT controls for N1MM+ to send commands to the radio:
+IF YOU HAVE A NON-IMPLEMENTED RIG that accepts CAT controls for N1MM+ to send commands to the radio:

 It is possible to create buttons that control your rig via CAT commands.
 You can review the below information and page on how it's done for an ICOM SDR rig, and